Lama Teacher Gotsangpa Gonpo Dorje

 It was only then that he took complete from the abbot of Ralung.
 Later on, he became quite well known for the devoted service he provided to the hermits in Tsari in the eastern part of Tibet, inside the great bend of the River.
 To support the meditating hermits in their scattered caves he carried roasted barley flour on his back until the blisters broke which earned him the affectionate nickname, Yellow Donkey.

 Getting Onre’s permission, he went to meditate at a place not far from the border with called Gotsang where he remained for seven years.
 It appears that by this time he had become quite famous which is why he would forever after be known as Gotsangpa, ‘the man of Gotsang.’
-Gotsangpa spent the last years of his life founding a number of monasteries and initiating the tradition of the Drugpa Kagyu known as Upper Drug.
+Gotsangpa spent the last years of his life founding a number of and initiating the tradition of the Drugpa Kagyu known as Upper Drug.

 In each of the monasteries, some thousands of practitioners gathered.
 Among his last instructions before his death, he requested that no dues be collected among his followers.
 And that rather than collecting for constructing images and the like they should devote themselves to solitary meditation.